biologist79/ESPuino/README.md

 * General-configuration (volume (speaker + headphone), neopixel-brightness (night-mode + initial), sleep after inactivity)

 ### FTP (optional)
-In order to avoid exposing uSD-card or disassembling the Tonuino all the time for adding new music, it's possible to transfer music onto the uSD-card using FTP.
-Please make sure to set the max. number of parallel connections to ONE in your FTP-client.
-My recommendation is [Filezilla](https://filezilla-project.org/).
-But don't expect fast data-transfer.
-Initially it was around 145 kB/s but after modifying ftp-server-lib (changing from 4 kB static-buffer to 16 kB heap-buffer) I saw rates improving to around 185 kB/s.
-Please note: if music is played in parallel, this rate decrases dramatically!
+* In order to avoid exposing uSD-card or disassembling Tonuino all the time for adding new music, it's possible to transfer music to the uSD-card using FTP.
+* Default-user and password are set to `esp32` / `esp32` but can be changed later via GUI.
+* FTP needs to be activated after boot by pressing `PAUSE` + `NEXT`-buttons (in parallel) first!
+Neopixel flashes green (1x) if enabling was successful.
+* Make sure to set the max. number of parallel connections to ONE in your FTP-client.
+* Software: my recommendation is [Filezilla](https://filezilla-project.org/).
+* Don't expect a super fast data-transfer; it's around 180 kB/s (SPI-mode) and >=300 kB/s (MMC-mode).
+* Please note: if music is played in parallel, this rate decrases dramatically!
 So better stop playback when doing a FTP-transfer.
-However, playback sounds normal if a FTP-upload is performed in parallel.
-Default-user and password are set to `esp32` / `esp32` but can be changed later via GUI.

 ### Files / ID3-tags (IMPORTANT!)
 Make sure to not use filenames that contain German 'Umlaute'.
 I've been told this is also true for mp3's ID3-tags.
 Also better remove coverarts from the files.